gSchool/ada-CS-Fundamentals-Internship/08-graphs/01-graphs.md

 ### Adjacency List

-An Adjacency List provides a bit of a middle ground between a list of edges and an adjacency matrix.
-In an adjacency list, you have an array with each index representing a node and the content an unordered list of neighboring nodes.
-The list can be an array or a linked list.
+An adjacency list provides a bit of a middle ground between a list of edges and an adjacency matrix.
+Like an adjacency matrix, an adjacency list is a list of lists where each index of the outer list represents a node.
+However, the value at each index is an unordered list of neighboring nodes.
+The adjacency list can be an array or a linked list.

 ![Adjacency List Example](images/graph-adjacency-list.png)